 Vertigo and Moon Bar at Banyan Tree

-Here’s the one I recommend the most in the past but that I won't anymore.
+Here’s the one I used to recommend the most.
+Not the case anymore.

 I’m pretty sure it’s the highest rooftop bar in Bangkok (probably now the second after Mahanakhon Sky Bar) and definitely the one with the most impressive view.